OISF/suricata/doc/userguide/partials/options.rst

    continuously feed files to a directory and have them cleaned up when done.
 If this option is not set, pcap files will not be deleted after processing.

+.. option:: --pcap-file-recursive
+   Used with the -r option when the path provided is a directory.
+This option enables recursive traversal into subdirectories to a maximum depth of 255.
+   This option cannot be combined with --pcap-file-continuous.
+Symlinks are ignored.

 .. option::  -i <interface>

    After the -i option you can enter the interface card you would like